Why It Matters

 What Happened

-Oregon’s Secretary of State Audits Division released a 124-page report this week examining the state’s use of federal funds from July 2024 through June 2025.
-The audit found that Oregon spent $21.1 billion in federal dollars across 433 programs during that period.
+Oregon’s Secretary of State Audits Division released a 124-page report this week examining how the state spent $21.1 billion in federal funds between July 2024 and June 2025.

 - $21.1 billion in federal funds spent by Oregon from July 2024 to June 2025

-- 16 programs singled out for closer examination, representing nearly 70% of total spending
+- 16 programs examined closely, accounting for 70% of spending

 Zoom Out